 If we stimulate phase 1 too much and at the same time we don’t provide sufficient nutrients required for phase 2, there is a risk that phase 2 won’t be able to keep up with processing metabolites of phase 1.
 As a result, liver cells may be damaged because of too much harmful toxins from phase 1 that can’t be processed on time.

-Below I listed key nutrients that support phase 2 detox.
+Below there are key nutrients that will improve liver detox phase 2

 A. Amino acids:

-Certain amino acids can attach to a toxic molecule so it can be safely excreted.
+There are certain amino acids that can attach to a toxic molecule, neutralise it and then can be safely excreted.